pwndbg/pwndbg/README.md

 Also has a basic windbg compat layer for e.g. `dd`, `eb`, `da`, `dps`.
 Now you can even [`eb eip 90`](https://twitter.com/ebeip90)!

+For most standard function calls, it knows how many arguments there are and can print out the function call args.

 ## Screenshots

 Here's a screenshot of `pwndbg` working on an aarch64 binary running under `qemu-user`.